Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

-I talked to my vet about the possibility of bringing him home and taking care of the sedation myself ( per his instructions of course).
+I talked to my vet about the possibility of bringing him home and taking care of the sedation myself (per his instructions, of course).
 He was not comfortable with that.
 So my decision was made for me.
 Finn was going to go stay a month at the rehab facility right down the road from New Bolton.

 Finn's Month at the Rehab Farm

 I wasn't sure what to expect sending my injured baby to a stranger for this kind of care.
 New Bolton Center, they are world renown, I was more than comfortable with that.
-It just was too expensive for him to stay another month there, and his vet from New Bolton recommended a place that wasn't far from there and they would even take him there for me.
+It just was too expensive for him to stay another month there, and his vet from New Bolton recommended a place that wasn't far from there, and they would even take him there for me.
 They would also be able to do routine checkups with him to make sure they felt that he was still healing well.

 The place he went was immaculately kept.
 He was groomed twice a day, got all his medication and wound care at a fraction of the price of staying in the hospital.
 The woman who took care of him even sent me daily text message photos and reports on how he was doing.

-Since they were able to keep him sedated they had no trouble handling him, his wound healed faster than expected.
+Since they were able to keep him sedated, they had no trouble handling him, and his wound healed faster than expected.
 After a month of stall rest, they started to wean him off of sedation and let him out in a round pen for some exercise.
 So by the time I picked him up to bring him home, he was totally healed, done with stall rest, and could go right back to the field with his friends.

 So, to make a long story short.
-It was totally worth it for him to go to the rehabilitation facility, not just for him, but also for me and the others who would have had to deal with him at home acting like a lunatic!
+It was totally worth it for him to go to the rehabilitation facility, not just for him but also for me and the others who would have had to deal with him at home acting like a lunatic!

-Final Thoughts on the Matter
+Final Thoughts on Horse Rehab Facilities

 I'm by no means a veterinarian, so I'm not giving you this information as medical advice.
 Just sharing my personal experience to hopefully help others who might find themselves in this situation.

 Be realistic about your ability and skills with medicating and whatever else your horse might need.
 Your horse may not act like their normal selves when they are in pain or are stuck inside for an extended period of time.
-If you are up to the task great!
+If you are up to the task, great!
 If not, there is no shame in opting to let the professionals handle it.
 We don't want to have a hurt horse and a hurt horse owner!

 Communicating well with your vet and understanding what your horse's needs will be throughout the healing process will help you make the right choice.
-My fingers are crossed and I'm knocking on wood though, so hopefully, you will never have to!
+My fingers are crossed, and I'm knocking on wood, though, so hopefully, you will never have to!